A Survey on Self-play Methods in Reinforcement Learning: Empirical Analysis

 \subsubsection{Texas Hold'em}

 \textbf{Texas Hold'em}, a popular poker game with 2-10 players, is known for its strategic depth and bluffing elements.
-In its two-player variant, it's referred to as \textbf{heads-up Texas Hold'em}.
-The game becomes more complex with additional players.
+The two-player variant is called \textbf{heads-up Texas Hold'em}.
 The gameplay begins with each player receiving two private cards (hole cards), followed by a round of betting.
 Subsequently, three community cards (the flop) are revealed, leading to another betting round.
-This is followed by the dealing of a fourth (the turn) and a fifth community card (the river), each accompanied by further betting rounds.
+This is followed by dealing a fourth (the turn) and a fifth community card (the river), each accompanied by further betting rounds.
 The objective is to construct the best five-card poker hand from any combination of hole cards and community cards.
-The betting proceeds until a showdown occurs, where the remaining players disclose their cards.
-The individual with the superior hand claims the pot.
-Moreover, Texas Hold'em is distinguished by its three betting formats: \textbf{no-limit}, \textbf{fixed-limit}, and \textbf{pot-limit}.
-Each format offers a different risk profile and complexity in terms of game state sizes.
-Among these, the no-limit format is particularly noted for its complexity, allowing players to bet any amount up to their entire stack of chips.
-Its popularity is partly due to its frequent appearance in tournaments and media, making it a staple in modern poker culture.
-While simplified versions such as \textbf{Kuhn Poker} and \textbf{Leduc Poker} serve valuable roles in theoretical analysis and educational contexts within game theory, our focus will focus on the development of algorithms designed to compete in real-world Texas Hold'em.
+Texas Hold’em offers two betting formats: limited betting and no-limit betting.
+The latter one is noted for its complexity, allowing players to bet any amount up to their entire stack of chips.
+While simplified versions such as \textbf{Kuhn Poker} and \textbf{Leduc Poker} serve valuable roles in theoretical analysis, we will focus on the algorithms designed to compete in full Texas Hold'em.

-In poker, especially Texas Hold'em, abstraction is crucial to simplifying the inherent complexity of the game~\cite{sandholm2015solving}.
-This methodology reduces the vast state space of the game to a manageable size, thus allowing algorithms to calculate strategies more efficiently.
-There are two main types of abstraction in Texas Hold'em: action abstraction, which simplifies the range of possible moves, and information abstraction, which groups similar hand strengths or pot sizes, streamlining the decision-making process.